jimmajure/CarND-Behavioral-Cloning/README.md

 ```
 include_params=(0.01,15)
 ```
-The SimulatorGenerator class builds a generator methods for both training and validation according to the following steps:
+The SimulatorGenerator class builds generator methods for both training and validation according to the following steps:

 1. process the data in each data set and retain the specified percentage of near-zero values
 1. for each remaining data point, add a value for each of the cameras specified, adjusting the steering angle by the given values